-CMYK guarantees a more reliable result from what you see on screen versus the final print.
+CMYK color model guarantees a more reliable result from what you see on screen versus the final print.

 When you convert RGB to CMYK to print on a four-color printer, there usually is a shift in color.
 These shifts are typically minor, but you can still see an issue, especially if your design is color-sensitive.
 This would be the same if you were to upload a CMYK design to use digitally.

 It won’t work for you to be able to use the RGB color model for printed items like t-shirts and mugs, since they can’t emit light, and only can reflect light.
 So the additive process of RGB will not work.

 You have to remember that it is impossible to print bright red, bright green, or bright blue colors with the CMYK color process.
 So, if you use the RGB color system to create your designs to have a bright red, when you print it with CMYK it will be duller.
 Bright colors will lose their intensity and have a dull look.

 The solution to this would be to set your program image settings to CMYK, so that the colors you see on-screen are closer to the actual print.